solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

 ---

 Developers looking to get into Solana development who already know Rust have a great head start.
-Rust is an officially supported language for writing on-chain programs for the Solana Blockchain.
+Rust is an officially supported language for writing onchain programs for the Solana Blockchain.
 However, several key differences in the language's usage could otherwise be confusing.